hawkspar/spy/README.md

 Boundary conditions are applied like before.

-The slowest process here is always the building of a _LU_ preconditioner for the linearised Navier-Stokes `L` matrix.
+The slowest process here is always the building of a _LU_ preconditioner for the linearised Navier-Stokes `L` matrix (which doesn't include a time derivative).

 ### Using a baseflow